Skip to main content

 pod install

-Set up your app for Push Provisioning
+Set up your app for push provisioning

 The first step is to add the requirement capabilities and Entitlements to your app.